How to Spend 3 Days in Moscow

 And each minute you spend on this land must worth all the effort you put to come here!
 But what to start from?
 What if you have only a few days to explore Moscow?
 This article will help you out to spend the best long weekend in the capital of Russia!
 Let’s start!

 Moscow is a 15 million people cosmopolitan city where 1 day wouldn’t be enough to explore all the sights.
 If you still haven’t planned a number of days to spend in Moscow we suggest you allocate at least 3 days before going further across Russia or back home.
+3 nights in Moscow is a good start.
 If you have only 24 hours, check out this article.

 Day 1.
 Friday